wzmli/COVID19-Canada/index.md

 Dashed red line represents current ICU capacity allocated to COVID, this line will adjust when we have more details on expansions.
 This line does not represent the general ICU capacity (which includes all non-COVID cases).
 The current ICU capacities used in the plot can be found in the [capacity data set](capacity.csv).

-## Positive Proportion of Test for April 28th 2020
+## Positive Proportion of Test for April 29th 2020

 <img src="git_push/ggtoday.png" width="700" height="500">

-NU did not update today.

 ## COVID19 Data